Inheritance in JavaScript

 Square.prototype = new Rectangle();

-Square.prototype.constructor = Square;
+Square.prototype.constructor = Square;we will use

 Square.prototype = Object.create(Rectangle.prototype, {